 Since Facebook challenges are location-independent and Facebook’s targeting provided access to an inexhaustible pool of potential new supporters, Komen realized they could run multiple challenges in multiple locations throughout the year.

-This means that Komen has acquired another tool in their arsenal to fight cancer with.
+Komen has acquired another tool to uplift and support the breast cancer community.

 Finally, a dashboard showed all relevant metrics – whether opt-in rates or how much money was being raised – updated in real time, so Komen could see how everything was performing whenever they wanted to.